spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/azure-cloud.md

 ## Manage Azure Accounts

-You can change the integration settings in your registered Azure account or remove the account.
+You can edit Azure account information in Palette or remove the account from Palette.

 ### Edit an Azure Account